Sarri 'didn't know anything' about Pulisic deal

+Maurizio Sarri says he knew nothing about Chelsea's deal to sign Christian Pulisic just a day before the transfer was announced by the club.

-Chelsea confirmed that it had reached an agreement with Borussia Dortmund over a €64million transfer for the United States international.
+Chelsea confirmed on Wednesday that they had reached an agreement with Borussia Dortmund over a €64million transfer for the United States international.

 The 20-year-old has blossomed in the Bundesliga over the past few years and was previously linked with other leading European clubs, including Liverpool.